About Interpersonal Violence

 - Excessive jealousy, constant communication, tracking one’s location, and a partner insisting on spending all of their time together is a sign of love.

-- Intimate partner violence is typically physical abuse such as hitting, kicking, pushing.
-If an abusive relationship is not physical yet, it will eventually become physical.
+- Intimate partner violence is only physical abuse such as hitting, kicking, pushing.
+If an abusive relationship is not physical yet, it will always become physical.

 - Drugs, alcohol, stress, and unmet mental wellness needs are the causes of relationship violence.